TheJosh/chaotic-rage/COMPILE.md

 Compiling Chaotic Rage
 ======================

 Chaotic Rage is supported on a number of platforms and through various build environments.
+In many cases you don't need to compile Chaotic Rage yourself, but can instead use one of the [release builds](http://www.chaoticrage.com/download) or [weekly builds](http://dev1.chaoticrage.com/weekly).

 Dependencies